stennety/mywebsite/_posts/2024-02-20-Experimenting-with-Synthetic-Data-from-Large-Models.md

 Isao and I were pretty confident this would work.
 A Microsoft paper showed uncanny facial data can be used for vision tasks (5).

-![Fake It Till You Make It dataset illustration](/images/synthetic-data-fake-it-till-you-make-it-dataset.png)
+![Fake It Till You Make It dataset illustration](/images/synthetic-data-fake-it-till-you-make-it-dataset.png) _Fake It Till You Make It dataset, showing uncanny training data of human faces_

 We did consider synthetic data from a games engine, or using public datasets like COCO.
 We focused on prompt -> stable diffusion, on the basis that it would be quick to test, and work at scale.